Volkswagen emissions scandal: and Volkswagen Diesel anti-pollution system

 Starting in the 2009 model year, Volkswagen Group began migrating its light-duty passenger vehicle's turbocharged direct injection (TDI) diesel engines to a common-rail fuel injection system.
 This system allows for higher-precision fuel delivery using electronically controlled fuel injectors and higher injection pressure, theoretically leading to better fuel atomization, better air/fuel ratio control, and by extension, better control of emissions.

 Volkswagen described the diesel engines as being as clean as or cleaner than US and Californian requirements, while providing good fuel economy and performance.

-Due to the good fuel economy provided by its diesel fleet, in 2014 Volkswagen was registered with an impressive Corporate Average Fuel Economy (CAFE) of 34 mpgus.
+Due to the good fuel economy provided by its diesel fleet, in 2014 Volkswagen was registered with a Corporate Average Fuel Economy (CAFE) of 34 mpgus.
 The low emissions levels of Volkswagen vehicles tested with the defeat device in operation enabled the company to receive green car subsidies and tax exemptions in the US.

 Underlying U.S. and EU emission standards

 The Volkswagen and Audi cars identified as violators had been certified to meet either the US EPA Tier 2 / Bin 5 emissions standard or the California LEV-II ULEV standard.
 Either standard requires that nitrogen oxide emissions not exceed 0.07 g/mi for engines at full useful life which is defined as either 190000 km or 240000 km depending on the vehicle and optional certification choices.

 This standard for nitrogen oxide emissions is among the most stringent in the world.
 For comparison, the contemporary European standards known as Euro 5 (2008 "EU5 compliant", 2009–2014 models) and Euro 6 (2015 models) only limit nitrogen oxide emissions to 0.18 g/km and 0.08 g/km respectively.
 Defeat devices are forbidden in the EU.
 The use of a defeat device is subject to a penalty.